-- Both a J.D. and an advanced law degree -- LL.M. (in Taxation) -- from NYU Law School, recognized as the nation's premiere training ground for tax attorneys
+- NYU Law School: J.D.
+(1977) and Lasker Scholar LL.M. (in Taxation) (1978) recognized as the nation’s premiere training ground for tax attorneys

 - A former professor of tax law at Tulsa University Law School

-- Over 36 years of experience in complex tax law and litigation, including multiple jury trials and appeals.
+- Over 38 years of experience in complex tax law and litigation, including multiple jury trials and appeals.

 For a more comprehensive look at my experience resolving IRS problems, please review my resume.
 What my resume will tell you is that I am a highly trained and experienced tax law problem specialist and a veteran trial and appellate litigator.